-Assets can be anything: Boats; Motorcycles; Caravans; Trailers; Horseboxes, etc. The following describes how our GPS trackers can be deployed to safeguard literally anything to which it can be attached.
+Assets can be literally anything:- Boats; Motorcycles; Caravans; Trailers; Horseboxes, etc. The following describes how our GPS trackers can be deployed to safeguard literally anything to which it can be attached.

-Picking a location: If possible the tracker should be located in an unpredictable location.
-Obviously it is important that thieves are not able to quickly locate the tracker and break or remove it.
+Picking a location: The tracker's location should be unpredictable but its front, where its antennas are, must face the outside world and not be blocked by metal.
+Take a picture on your phone of your chosen location in case you forget.
+If and face Obviously it is important that thieves are not able to quickly locate the tracker and break or remove it.
 If it can be tucked into an unlikely location, this will improve its chances of remaining in operation.
 Hard wiring kits leave a tell-tale path to the tracker.
 Magnetic under-chassis models need to be recharged.
 It's a trade-off.
 There's no perfect location.
 The Prime 1 and 2 trackers are only water resistant and will need to be placed inside a waterproof enclosure if placed in a wet location.
 In general, the less metal between the tracker and the sky, the better.
 Never enclose it with metal on all sides.
 The side with the SOS button needs to face outwards.

 Battery life options: A tracker can be switched between Normal and Battery-Save mode using the Track Panel's Commands area.
 This choice largely determines whether an external power source is available to re-charge the trackers internal battery.
 Our accessory section has solar panels to trickle charge an external battery to prevent its depletion.
 Powering a tracker requires resourcefulness.